 Best Time to visit Mongolia

 June to September is the best time to travel to Mongolia.
 The weather is mild and generally dry throughout the central and southern areas.
 It can still be cold in the northern mountainous regions.
 The temperature in the steppe averages around 66°F, and may fall to 50°F, or below, at night.
 In the Gobi, temperatures in summer average 85-95°F; however, the nights can get quite chilly.
 In the mountains, temperatures will decline with the rise in altitude.
 It can rain in July and August across the northern and southern areas, but the rain is brief and doesn't affect the tours.
-Winter begins in October and lasts through April.
-This is not the best time to travel to the north.
+Winter begins in October and lasts through April, so this is not the best time to travel to the north.

 Climate and Weather

 Mongolia is located in the Northern Hemisphere temperate zone.
-Situated at an average altitude of 1500 m (4,920 ft.) above the sea level separated from the oceans, surrounded by high mountain chains that are blocking the wet winds, Mongolia has an extreme continental climate.
+Situated at an average altitude of 1500 m (4,920 ft.) above the sea level separated from the oceans, surrounded by high mountain chains that are blocking the wet winds.
+Mongolia has an extreme continental climate.
 While the winter continues long with cold temperature but summer is short and warm.
 Winter lasts from November to late April, Spring May through June.
 Summer continues from July through to September.
-The highest day time temperature in Ulaanbaatar ranges from 70-80 degree F and at night, it drops to 55-55 degree F. Temperature in South Gobi is few degrees higher than in Ulaanbaatar, so at some point, you can feel the heat.
+The highest day time temperature in Ulaanbaatar ranges from 70-80 degree F. And at night, it drops to 55-55 degree F. Temperature in South Gobi is few degrees higher than in Ulaanbaatar, so, at some point, you can feel the heat.

 Morning and evenings are cold and can be chilly.
 But days are generally warm, and at times you may feel hot and humid, particularly in the Gobi.
 There is also a good chance of rain, and so you need to be prepared with the wet weather gears.
 For the evening and morning, you will feel the need for a light jacket, fleece, or light sweater.